 entry a named list of entry times.
 Each element of the list is a numeric variable representing the entry time on the named time scale.
-All time scales must have the same units (e.g. years). exit a named list of exit times. duration a numeric vector giving the duration of follow-up. entry.status a vector or a factor giving the status at entry exit.status a vector or factor giving status at exit.
+All time scales must have the same units (e.g. years).
+The names of the timescales must be different from any column name in date. exit a named list of exit times. duration a numeric vector giving the duration of follow-up. entry.status a vector or a factor giving the status at entry exit.status a vector or factor giving status at exit.
 Any change in status during follow-up is assumed to take place exactly at the exit time. id a vector giving a unique identity value for each row of the Lexis object. data an optional data frame, list, or environment containing the variables.
 If not found in data, the variables are taken from the environment from which Lexis was called. merge a logical flag.
 If TRUE then the data argument will be coerced to a data frame and then merged with the resulting Lexis object. states A vector of labels for the states.
 If given, the state variables lex.Cst and lex.Xst are returned as factors with identical levels attributes.